 Or it is more likely to happen quicker, and at a larger scale, if our governments compel us to change our behaviour?

-So what are we going to do about it?
+So what are we going to do about our latest problem, plastics?
 Will we revert to type, and favour inaction?
 Or take positive steps to change our behaviour?

 Here are a couple of illustrative case studies, typical of both approaches: